starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/constructors.rst

         return ()
     end

+    @view
+    func get_owner{
+        syscall_ptr : felt*,
+        pedersen_ptr : HashBuiltin*,
+        range_check_ptr,
+    }() -> (address : felt):
+        let (address) = owner.read()
+        return (address)
+    end

-Save the contract as ownable.cairo, compile and deploy it.
+Save the contract as ``ownable.cairo`` and then compile and declare it.

+.. tested-code:: bash ownable_compile_and_declare

+    starknet-compile ownable.cairo \
+        --output ownable_compiled.json \
+        --abi ownable_abi.json
+    starknet declare --contract ownable_compiled.json

+After the compilation the contract is ready to be deployed.
 When you deploy the contract, pass the arguments using the ``--inputs`` argument.
 The number of inputs must match the signature of the constructor.
 Otherwise, the deploy transaction will fail.

 .. tested-code:: bash ownable_deploy

-    starknet-compile ownable.cairo \
-        --output ownable_compiled.json \
-        --abi ownable_abi.json
     starknet deploy --contract ownable_compiled.json --inputs 123

-When a contract is deployed, the contract address, contract definition hash and the constructor calldata are included in the on-chain data.
+When a contract is deployed, the contract address, contract class hash and the constructor calldata are included in the on-chain data.